What We Publish

 Fiction

-We accept pretty much all kinds of fiction, of any style, genre and subgenre, big and small, known and unknown.
+We accept pretty much any kind of fiction, any style, genre and subgenre, big and small, known and unknown.

 Non-fiction